|

 ATF

-(Automatic Transmission Fluid), and clean, soft rags.
+(Automatic Transmission Fluid), and clean, soft, white cotton rags.

 1) Dip a Q-tip into the CLR.